tilburgsciencehub/website/content/topics/Collaborate-share/Share-your-work/content-creation/pandoc-use.md

 ### Code blocks and syntax highlighting

-Pandoc supports syntax highlighting for code blocks.
-You can specify the language for each code block and Pandoc will highlight it accordingly.
+Pandoc supports syntax highlighting for various programming languages.
+You can specify the language for each code block to ensure proper highlighting.
 Below is a Markdown file with code blocks for R and Python.
 Let's see how this file converts to PDF!

+Save the following content in a file named `example-code.md`:

 {{% codeblock %}}
 ```markdown